Getting Started with Stytch OAuth

 You can create a Member in the dashboard by navigating to the Organization and clicking “Create new member” or by calling the CreateMember API.

-If you are using Slack, HubSpot, or GitHub as OAuth providers, and you want to test JIT Provisioning by OAuth tenant ID, you can allow JIT Provisioning to the organization by tenant ID by setting oauth_tenant_jit_provisioning to RESTRICTED and including tenant IDs in the provider-keyed array in the allowed_oauth_tenants object:
+If you are using Slack, HubSpot, or GitHub as OAuth providers, you can allow JIT Provisioning to the Organization by tenant ID.
+See our JIT Provisioning guide for additional information.

-See our guide on understanding step-up flows for Slack/HubSpot/GitHub OAuth to learn about OAuth Discovery for Slack and HubSpot.
+Also check out our guide on understanding step-up flows for Slack/HubSpot/GitHub OAuth to learn about OAuth Discovery for Slack, HubSpot, and GitHub.

 4Start integrating